grafana/beyla/docs/sources/setup/standalone.md

 sudo beyla -config config.yml
 ```

-In the following example, we are overriding the previous YAML configuration option
-for the Prometheus port, via an environment variable:
+In the following example, the previous YAML configuration option for the Prometheus port is overridden by an environment variable:

 ```
 BEYLA_PROMETHEUS_PORT=8888 sudo -E beyla -config config.yml